 U.S. Citizenship or U.S. Permanent Resident status required.
 Undocumented and DACAmented students must reside within the U.S.

 Declare Sociology major and select the Social Work subplan.

 as a U-M undergraduate.

-Apply for admission to the part-time online MSW program during your Junior year.
+Apply for admission to the Online MSW program during your Junior year.